 History has shown that top athletes and top business executives have achieved their MAXIMUM potential by utilizing coaches.
 This applies to athletes and executives like Michael Jordan, Floyd Mayweather, Brett Favre and Tiger Woods as well as Michael Eisner (ex-CEO of Disney) and Jack Welch (ex-CEO of General Electric).

-It is human nature to think we can handle and direct the management of our own money.
+It is human nature to think we can handle the management of our own money.
 Of course, you could try to do it on your own and many people do try.
-This specialized area (72T Distribution Planning) requires the advice and counsel of a competent and experienced Financial Advisor.
+This specialized area (72T Distribution Planning) requires the advice and counsel of a competent, experienced and knowledgeable Financial Advisor.